 A HTML form is created using <form>….</form> tags.
 The form tag has the following attributes:

 - Name – this is the name of the form which is optional.
-Name is used in the script to get the data referenced from the form name.
-Name is not supported in HTML5, hence use ID attribute instead.
+It is used in the script to get the data referenced from the form name.
+Since, name is not supported in HTML5, you can use ID attribute instead.

 - Action – It is nothing but the URL on the server side.
 The mentioned URL page will receive the form data when submitted.